-Change pharmacy ownership
+Change pharmacy ownership (not involving relocation)

 Change pharmacy business name

 Change of postal details

 Change of pharmacy phone number

 Authority to permit person(s) to enquire and/or sign claim forms

 Temporary pharmacy closure – deactivation